Cldfire/site/content/blog/writing-an-opencl-filter-for-ffmpeg.md

 +++
 title = "Writing an OpenCL Filter for FFmpeg"
 # TODO: Date
-date = 2019-04-14
+date = 2019-04-22
 draft = true
 +++

 April has arrived.
-Spring is in the air, the sun is beginning to shine, temperatures are starting to rise, and Google Summer of Code 2019's student application period has just passed.
-This is the first year that I'm eligible to apply (the freshly-minted eighteen-year-old that I am), and the project that caught my eye involved porting FFmpeg's CPU video filters to the GPU via OpenCL.
-As an amateur video editor / videographer and a programmer fascinated by the GPU, its an exciting project that's relevant to my interests, and since that's one of the ideals of GSoC, I figured, why not give it a shot?
+Spring is in the air, the sun is beginning to shine, temperatures are starting to rise, and Google Summer of Code 2019's student application period has just recently passed.
+This is the first year that I was eligible to apply (the freshly-minted eighteen-year-old that I am), and the project that caught my eye involved porting FFmpeg's CPU video filters to the GPU via OpenCL.
+As an amateur video editor / videographer and a programmer fascinated by the GPU, it's an exciting project that's relevant to my interests, and since that's one of the ideals of GSoC, I figured, why not give it a shot?
 I also decided it would be the perfect time to start a blog with my shiny new `.dev` domain in order to document my journey completing the qualification task and writing a simple OpenCL filter for FFmpeg.

 I aim to make this post useful for anyone looking to get started writing such filters for FFmpeg (perhaps for this same GSoC project in future years?).